powersync-community/nodejs-drizzle-example/README.md

 For more information about the PowerSync Node.js SDK see [this page](https://docs.powersync.com/client-sdk-references/node) from the official PowerSync docs.

-If you want to learn more about the PowerSync Drizzle ORM, see [this page](https://docs.powersync.com/client-sdk-references/javascript-web/javascript-orm/drizzle) for more details.
+If you want to learn more about the PowerSync integration with Drizzle ORM, see [this page](https://docs.powersync.com/client-sdk-references/javascript-web/javascript-orm/drizzle).

 ## Prerequisites